Jeff-Russ/bash-boolean-helpers/README.md

     path=$(get_abs_path "./dontexist") # avoids error
     echo "$path"                       # prints nothing

-Here is an example of a function that uses evalBool:
+Here is a more advanced example of a function that uses evalBool:

     finder () {
        for arg in ${@:2}; do